 5.6.1.5A Service request procedure for initiating a PDN connection for emergency bearer services not accepted by the network

 If the service request for initiating a PDN connection for emergency bearer services cannot be accepted by the network, the UE shall perform the procedures as described in clause 5.6.1.5.
+If the service request for initiating a PDN connection for emergency bearer services fails due to receiving the AUTHENTICATION REJECT message, the UE shall perform the procedures as described in clause 5.4.2.5.
 Then if the UE is in the same selected PLMN where the last service request was attempted, the UE shall:

 a) inform the upper layers of the failure of the procedure; or